England level Ashes with thrilling ODI victory

 |Scorecard.

-England levelled the women's Ashes multi-format series in thrilling fashion with a two-wicket win in the first one-day international at Bristol.
+England levelled the women's Ashes multi-format series in thrilling fashion with a two-wicket win in the first one-day international in Bristol.

 Captain Heather Knight finished unbeaten on 75 as England reached their target of 264 with 11 balls remaining - their highest successful run-chase in the format.